doctorfree/MusicPlayerPlus/README.md

 ### Installing Mopidy

+To install, configure, and activate Mopidy issue the command `mppinit mopidy`.
+After Mopidy initialization completes, open `http://<ip address>:6680/iris`.
+After adding music to the local music library, run `mopidy local scan`.

 The default music server in MusicPlayerPlus is the Music Player Daemon (MPD).
 An alternate music server, Mopidy, is supported and can perform the same functions as MPD, is compatible with MPD clients, and can be extended to offer many more features.
-To install, configure, and activate Mopidy issue the command `mppinit mopidy`.

 Activating Mopidy will first deactivate MPD.
 The MusicPlayerPlus Mopidy activation runs as a user level system service.
 Configuration for Mopidy